Ir para o conteúdo principal

 5. Address patterns in support issues

-For example, if you notice that 30 percent of your customers run into the same issue with your product, you might proactively send them an email to explain how to fix the problem so they don’t have to call support.
+For example, if you notice that 30 percent of your customers run into the same issue with your product, you might proactively send an email explaining how to fix the problem so they don’t have to call support.
+You can also offer customer self-service options—such as FAQ pages, help centers, or AI agents—that make it easy for customers to solve their own issues.

 6. Make sure customers know you’ve heard them